simoll/chapel/doc/chips/record-copies-out-inout.rst

 Discussion of how the design in :ref:`record-copies` might be extended to better support `out` and `inout` argument intents.

+TODO: This section needs to be revisited to better on the issue.
+Some of the discussion of `out` and `inout` might move to the original document, or it might stay here.

 Argument Intents
 ----------------